City School (Vancouver): Community fights back against budget cut

 Funding for Vancouver public schools has been inadequate for years; City School took its share of cuts and fought successfully against others.
 Staffing was cut in 2002, and threatened again in 2010.
 In 2014, strong protest from former students, parents and staff, as well as those about to be most affected by the threatened cut, made no difference to the school board's decision decrease the number of City School's teachers.

 Coming full circle

 It was clear that the current model would not be sustainable with the new student-teacher ratio.
 The school community's response was a return to the personalized, inquiry-based education of its founding philosophy: self-designed learning programs, projects, expert mentors, individual in-depth studies, group undertakings using the resources of the greater community of the Lower Mainland, and classes only if necessary.

 Another change

 As of September, 2020, City School was reinvented as a Senior District Alternative Program, offering its unique approach to a maximum of 22 students in Grade 11 and 12.

+The end

+Vancouver School District funding for the school was withdrawn, resulting in City School's closure after 53 years.

+A celebration of life took place in June 2024, attended by students and staff from the first day of school - in 1971 - to the last.